-SARASOTA/BRADENTON, FL — The Commission on Accreditation of Rehabilitation Facilities (CARF) International announced Goodwill Manasota has been accredited for an additional period of three years for its Job Connection Program.
-The Job Connection program – a free service – is designed to help individuals obtain long-term employment or transition to better paying jobs.
+BRADENTON, FL – The Commission on Accreditation of Rehabilitation Facilities (CARF) International announced Goodwill Manasota has been accredited for an additional period of three years for its Job Connection Program.
+Goodwill’s Job Connection – a free service – is designed to help individuals obtain long-term employment or transition to better-paying jobs.
 Through community partnerships, Goodwill matches jobless and underemployed workers with companies seeking well-trained, dependable employees.

-Goodwill has nine Job Connection sites throughout Sarasota, Manatee, Hardee and DeSoto counties.
+Goodwill has one Veterans Services Program office in Sarasota and five Job Connection sites throughout its service area of Sarasota, Manatee, Hardee and DeSoto counties; these six sites were all part of the survey.
 Job Connection specialists help participants assess their career goals, prepare strong resumes and cover letters, identify prospective employers, and conduct successful job interviews.
-In 2015, Goodwill placed 961 people in jobs through its Job Connection service.
+In 2017, Goodwill placed 555 people in jobs through its Job Connection service.

 This accreditation decision represents the highest level of accreditation that can be awarded to an organization and shows Goodwill’s substantial conformance to the CARF standards.
 An organization receiving a Three-Year Accreditation has put itself through a rigorous peer review process and has demonstrated its commitment to offering programs and services that are measurable, accountable, and of the highest quality.